After Israel shuts only West Bank gateway to the outside world, Palestinians fear more restrictions

 “This is making all the small towns and villages into smaller prisons and ghettos as part of Israel‘s plan to divide the land and pressure the people to eventually leave Palestine,” Barghouti said.

-The bridge gives Palestinian territories an economic lifeline, delivering critical goods to the struggling region, and more recently, allowing trucks to transport critical humanitarian aid from Jordan to Gaza – the Palestinian enclave devastated by Israel’s military campaign launched in retaliation for a deadly attack on Israeli cities launched nearly two years ago by Hamas – the Palestinian militant group that killed 1,200 people and took 251 people hostage on that day.
+The bridge gives Palestinian territories an economic lifeline, delivering critical goods to the struggling region.
+More recently, it has allowed trucks to transport critical humanitarian aid from Jordan to Gaza, the Palestinian enclave devastated by Israel’s military campaign, which was launched in retaliation for Hamas’ deadly attack on Israeli cities on October 7, 2023.
+The Palestinian militant group killed 1,200 people and took 251 people hostage in that attack.

 “The border’s closure is collective punishment and it is a disoriented measure by Netanyahu who has led Israel to international isolation,” Ahmad Tibi, an Arab Knesset member, told CNN.